renishk2/nasdaq_100_stock_movement_predictor/README.md

 ## For More Info:

-If you require more information, please contact the author.
+If you require more information on the dataset or the project, please contact the author.